-The Cutting Tool Market Report

-a joint statistical program

-AMT and USCTI

-Contact:

-Pat McGibbon, AMT, 703-827-5255

-pmcgibbon@AMTonline.org

-Susan Orenga, USCTI, 216-241-7333 sorenga@thomasamc.com

-For Release: January 15, 2019

-U.S. Cutting Tool Consumption Up 13.2 Percent In November

-November 2018 U.S. cutting tool consumption totaled \$209.42 million according to the U.S. Cutting Tool Institute (USCTI) and AMT - The Association For Manufacturing Technology.
-This total, as reported by companies participating in the Cutting Tool Market Report collaboration, was down 6.3 percent from October's \$223.46 million and up 13.2 percent when compared with the \$184.97 million reported for November 2017.
-With a year-to-date total of \$2.28 billion, 2018 is up 12.9 percent when compared with 2017.
+a joint statistical program AMT and USCTI Contact: Pat McGibbon, AMT, 703-827-5255 pmcgibbon@AMTonline.org Susan Orenga, USCTI, 216-241-7333 sorenga@thomasamc.com For Release: July 12, 2019 U.S. Cutting Tool Consumption Up 5.2 Percent In May May 2019 U.S. cutting tool consumption totaled \$213.4 million according to the U.S. Cutting Tool Institute (USCTI) and AMT - The Association For Manufacturing Technology.
+This total, as reported by companies participating in the Cutting Tool Market Report collaboration, was up 2.9 percent from April's \$207.5 million and down .8 percent when compared with the \$215.1 million reported for May 2018.
+With a year-to-date total of \$1.1 billion, 2019 is up 5.2 percent when compared with 2018.
 These numbers and all data in this report are based on the totals reported by the companies participating in the CTMR program.
 The totals here represent the majority of the U.S. market for cutting tools.

-"November 2018 Cutting Tool Industry data continues to supports strong sales.
-Increasing raw material prices and skilled labor shortages have taken their toll in the short run but have not hurt the increased performance of 2018 when compared to 2017.
-The market continues to watch trade negotiations that have dragged into 2019, and the potential impact they could have on manufacturing," said Brad Lawton, Chairman of AMT's Cutting Tool Product Group.

-(more)

-According to Steve Stokey, Executive VP and Owner of Allied Machine and Engineering and Chairman of AMT Board of Directors, "The numbers for November are very encouraging.
-We are seeing the same trends from Month/Month that we saw in 2017.
-The Year/Year and YTD/YTD are still strong.
-All signs point to continued growth in 2019 but with a cautious eye on how oil prices, tariffs, and interest rates impact consumer confidence.
-Low unemployment continues to offer challenges to finding qualified talent.
-This is good news for those in the workforce."
+"The Cutting Tool Market is now showing indications of the promised overall slowdown in the economy.
+The YTD/YTD numbers are no longer showing the double digit growth of 2018.
+Summer domestic slowdowns, international trade issues and global declining economies are confirming a changing Cutting Tool Market," said Brad Lawton, Chairman of AMT's Cutting Tool Product Group.
+According to Steve Kline Jr., Chief Data Officer at Gardner Business Media, "May's cutting tool orders were quite strong as only eight of the last 89 months had a higher total in real dollars.
+However, compared with one year ago, orders have contracted for three straight months.
+Based on the Gardner

+(more) Business Index, cutting tool orders are likely to contract for the remainder of 2019."
 The Cutting Tool Market Report is jointly compiled by AMT and USCTI, two trade associations representing the development, production and distribution of cutting tool technology and products.
 It provides a monthly statement on U.S. manufacturers' consumption of the primary consumable in the manufacturing process - the cutting tool.
 Analysis of cutting tool consumption is a leading indicator of both upturns and downturns in U.S. manufacturing activity, as it is a true measure of actual production levels.
 Historical data for the Cutting Tool Market Report is available dating back to January 2012.
 This collaboration of AMT and USCTI is the first step in the two associations working together to promote and support U.S.-based manufacturers of cutting tool technology.
 The graph below includes the 12-month moving average for the durable goods shipments and cutting tool orders.
 These values are calculated by taking the average of the most recent 12 months and plotting them over time.